 Technology is great.
-It’s used across every industry to automate and expedite everything from manufacturing to building to delivering food from farm to table.
-It’s made life easier–so much easier, in fact, that it’s killing us–literally causing our bodies to atrophy and shutting down organs and cardiorespiratory systems.
+It’s used across every industry to automate and expedite everything including manufacturing, construction, and delivering food from farm to table.
+It’s made life easier.
+So much easier, in fact, that it’s killing us–literally causing our bodies to atrophy and shutting down organs and cardiorespiratory systems.
 Some people have taken to a sedentary lifestyle readily, but if you get antsy after sitting for several hours straight that’s probably your body remembering that it was made to move.
 There is a lot of advice on how much exercise people need to stay healthy or lose weight, but it turns out that there isn’t a one-size-fits-all solution.

 A Winning Formula

 Harvard Health notes that any activity is better than none at all, so if all you can fit into your schedule is the recommended minimum, do it!
 However, if you want to get as much exercise as you really need, a recent study reveals a formula for determining how much exercise your body requires based on how many hours per day you’re sedentary.
-The Lancet-published study reveals different exercise time to sitting time ratios, and that includes hours spent sitting while watching TV.
+The Lancet-published study reveals different exercise-to-sitting time ratios, and that includes hours spent sitting while watching TV.
 For example, someone who spends their entire eight-hour workday sitting should get at least one full hour of exercise.
-If you add on two hours or more of television at night, you need to tack on anywhere from 15 to 30 additional minutes to compensate, a rough estimate based on the study’s recommended 8:60 and 6:30 sitting hours to exercise minutes ratio.
+If you add on two hours or more of television at night, you need to tack on anywhere from 15 to 30 additional minutes to compensate, a rough estimate based on the study’s recommended 8:60 and 6:30 sitting-hours-to-exercise-minutes ratio.
 Of course, you could jump rope, jog on the treadmill, or lift weights while watching the boob-tube.
-It’s a win-win that will help you get enough movement to start getting healthy again and even lose weight in the process.
+It’s a win-win that puts those TV-watching hours in the exercise column instead of on the sitting side.
+The bonus is that it will help you get enough movement to start getting healthy again and even lose weight in the process.

 The Really, Really Good News